zllu2/iMSA_577/quiz/module4.md

   - Answer: False
   - Choices: True, False

-- Question 7.1: In which case we want to avoid type 1 error(false positive)?
+- Question 7.1: In which case do we want to avoid type 1 error(false positive)?
   - Type: Multiple choice (single correct response)
-  - Answer: criminal trial
+  - Answer: Criminal trial
-  - Choices: criminal trial; cancer screening;
+  - Choices: Criminal trial; Cancer screening;
-- Question 7.2: In which case we want to avoid type 2 error(false negative)?
+- Question 7.2: In which case do we want to avoid type 2 error(false negative)?
   - Type: Multiple choice (single correct response)
-  - Answer: cancer screening
+  - Answer: Cancer screening
-  - Choices: criminal trial; cancer screening;
+  - Choices: Criminal trial; Cancer screening;

-- Question 8.1: In a ROC plot, the diagonal line is the ROC curve for a:
+- Question 8.1: In an ROC plot, the diagonal line is the ROC curve for a :
   - Type: Multiple choice (single correct response)
   - Answer: model that predicts randomly.
   - Choices: model that predicts randomly; perfect model;
-- Question 8.2: In a ROC plot, the left vertical line and the top horizontal line is the ROC curve for a:
+- Question 8.2: In an ROC plot, the left vertical line and the top horizontal line is the ROC curve for a:
   - Type: Multiple choice (single correct response)
   - Answer: perfect model.
   - Choices: model that predicts randomly; perfect model;

-class_weight={0:1.0, 1:0.0}
+class_weight = {0:1.0, 1:0.0}
-- Question 9.1: If set class_weight={0:1.0, 1:0.0} to a classification model, the model will classify all data as:
+- Question 9.1: If set class_weight = {0:1.0, 1:0.0} to a classification model, the model will classify all data as:
   - Type: Multiple choice (single correct response)
   - Answer: 0
   - Choices: 0; 1;
-  class_weight={0:1.0, 1:0.0}
+  class_weight = {0:1.0, 1:0.0}
-- Question 9.1: If set class_weight={0:0.0, 1:1.0} to a classification model, the model will classify all data as:
+- Question 9.1: If set class_weight = {0:0.0, 1:1.0} to a classification model, the model will classify all data as:
   - Type: Multiple choice (single correct response)
   - Answer: 1
   - Choices: 0; 1;

-- Question 10.1: Which module is roc_curve() function in?
+- Question 10.1: In which module is roc_curve() function defined in?
   - Type: Multiple choice (single correct response)
   - Answer: sklearn.metrics
   - Choices: sklearn.metrics, sklearn.preprocessing; sklearn.model_selection
-- Question 10.2: Which module is auc() function in?
+- Question 10.2: In which module is auc() function defined in?
   - Type: Multiple choice (single correct response)
   - Answer: sklearn.metrics
   - Choices: sklearn.metrics, sklearn.preprocessing; sklearn.model_selection